wheelo/gulp-version-patch/README.md

 ### patchMode: control the patch mode
 This package includes 4 version patch modes, either the following 4 types could be patched: script, stylesheet, image, background.

-0: patch all above four patched types in both html and css
+* 0: patch all above four patched types in both html and css
-1: not include the image resource patched process
+* 1: not include the image resource patched process
-2: only ipatch the script and css in html
+* 2: only ipatch the script and css in html
-3: only patch the script in html
+* 3: only patch the script in html

 #### default: 0
-use it with caution.
+use it with the param { patchMode: TYPE }, the TYPE is either 0, 1, 2, 3, 4

 ## Example